Quick Answer

 Choose payment tooling based on worker geography, not familiarity.
 For mostly domestic teams, a local payroll/contractor tool like Gusto may be enough.
 For distributed teams, use a global payroll and HR platform like Deel, which states support for worker types in 120+ countries.

 Use advisor time for decisions, not reconstruction.
 Bring reconciled books, monthly statements, and your margin review so conversations stay on budgets, forecasts, and higher-leverage tax planning, including whether to evaluate an S-Corp election.
-If any filing, election, or reporting duty depends on a legal threshold, Add current threshold after verification.
+If any filing, election, or reporting duty depends on a legal threshold, document the verified trigger before making the decision.

 If this system is running but you still need dedicated ownership of reporting quality and forward planning, that is your signal you are nearing Stage 3.